melmatis/CEDARS/README.md

 *cedars__download* is a python function to get CEDARS claims data from the web.To use the *cedars__download* function:

+## These are the pip install packages that the python script needs to download the data from CEDARS
+` pip install requests`

+`pip install pyarrow`

+`pip install`

+`pip install fastparquet`

 ## Step 1: Working Directory
 save *cedars__download.py* in the same folder as the notebook you use to do analysis on CEDARS data